Making it easy for you to recruit and develop the financial talent you need to grow your business

 The government also covers at least 95% of training costs for small businesses who want to use apprenticeships to recruit and upskill their employees.
 And SMEs can also receive funds for apprenticeships by way of a 25% transfer from levy-paying employers.

-ACCA’s apprenticeship programmes provide your apprentices with an attractive alternative to university.
-They allow them to develop professional skills and experience early, and launch a career in accounting and finance without the significant cost of a degree.
+ACCA’s apprenticeship programmes offer a flexible and cost-effective route into the profession.
+They allow people to develop professional skills and experience early, and launch a career in accounting and finance without the significant cost of a degree.
 Apprenticeships also provide a platform for career-changers too.
 There’s no upper age limit for apprenticeships so anyone over 16 can apply.

-For business owners and managers, it offers a way to attract, engage, motivate, develop and retain skilled employees - the kind of people who will help you to drive your business forward.
+For you, as a business owner or manager, apprenticeships offer a fantastic way to attract, engage, motivate, develop and retain skilled employees - the kind of people who will help you to drive your business forward.

-Our Generation Next research identified that the opportunity for young finance professionals to learn and develop skills is the key factor in retention, closely followed by career progression opportunities.
-Our pathways can be aligned to your talent strategies and used to develop people at all levels to suit your needs.
+Our Generation Next research insight shows young finance professionals want the opportunity to learn and develop skills.
+This is a key factor for employee retention, closely followed by career progression opportunities.
+Our pathways to chartered certified status can be aligned to your talent strategies and used to develop people at all levels to suit your needs.

 There's a growing recognition of how apprenticeships offer a valuable, non-traditional route into the world of work and are an excellent vehicle to developing top talent.

 Our apprenticeships are distinct from other accounting apprenticeships because they allow your apprentices to progress towards the full ACCA Qualification, the equivalent of a Master's.